 Artists struggle to survive in a town where the average rent for a studio is 400 dollars: a financial hole for local artists who also have to pay their housing rent amounting to about $1,500 every month.
 But artists are not the only ones to suffer from this situation: galleries do to, even the most established ones.
 Some galleries established for decades are expelled because they cannot afford their rent anymore.

-The Minnesota Street Project seems like the “San Francisco solution for a very San Francisco problem” as Deborah Rappaport, in charge of this project, phrases it.
+The Minnesota Street Project seems like the “San Francisco solution for a very San Francisco problem” as Deborah Rappaport, in charge of this project, explains.

 The idea emerged two years ago: faced with the expulsion of renowned galleries on Union Square, Deborah Rappaport and her husband, both working in the real estate industry but also philanthropists and art collectors, decided to take action to stop the imminent disaster of the local art community.
 Without particular experience in running a gallery or cultural center, they believe their fresh eyes and input can be an asset for the project.